 On the far right, you should always have contact information, ideally a physical address, an email address, and a phone number.
 If you have all three of those, the trust level dramatically skyrockets.
 It shows visitors that you’re real and you’re not going to steal their money.
 This information is on the right, because that is where consumers are trained to go if they want to get in contact with a brand.

 I’m not a big fan of spin to win for a couple of reasons.
 First, you’re covering up your entire site which is off-putting.
 Second, if this pops up right away visitors don’t even know what you’re selling or if they’re interested.

 Someone who just got to your site isn’t ready to make a purchase or give you their email address.
-Popups should only appear to the target audience.
+Popups should only appear to the target audience for successful personalization.